Spatial-Regularization-Aware Dual-Branch Collaborative Inference for Training-Free OVSS in Remote Sensing Imagery: Experiment

 \subsection{Ablation Study}

 To ensure fair and meaningful comparisons, we adopt a strong CLIP-based baseline built upon multi-level feature fusion.
-This baseline follows the core ideas of CLIPer~\cite{Sun2025CLIPer} and clearCLIP~\cite{Lan2025ClearCLIP}, aiming to alleviate the limited spatial localization capability of standard CLIP by exploiting early-layer features.
+This baseline follows the core ideas of CLIPer~\cite{Sun2025CLIPer} and clearCLIP~\cite{Lan2025ClearCLIP}, aiming to improve the spatial localization capability of standard CLIP by exploiting early-layer features.
 In addition, it simplifies the network structure of the final layer to reduce noise and better align visual features with text embeddings, thereby establishing a strong baseline that outperforms vanilla CLIP.
 Starting from this baseline, we conduct a progressive and incremental ablation study to quantify the contribution of each core component in SDCI.
 The results are reported in Table~\ref{tab:ablation_results}.

 \paragraph{Effectiveness of Core Components.} Under the original-label setting, our method exhibits a clear performance ladder.
-Starting from the baseline (49.75\%), the mIoU steadily increases to 59.59\% after progressively adding the CAF, BCDR, and CSCP modules.
+Starting from the baseline (49.75\%), the mIoU steadily increases to 59.58\% after progressively adding the CAF, BCDR, and CSCP modules.
 This consistent upward trend strongly demonstrates that each module is effective and makes a significant contribution.
-In the Gen and Set of Gen settings, when CSCP is integrated, the accuracy improves substantially, rising from 62.46\% (58.65\%) to 71.15\% (64.17\%).
+In the Gen and Set of Gen settings, when CSCP is integrated, the accuracy improves substantially, rising from 62.46\% (58.65\%) to 71.27\% (64.17\%).
 This highlights the significant contribution of CSCP and demonstrates that the geometric constraints induced by the superpixel structure are highly effective.
-This naturally brings to mind the once-popular but now largely overlooked object-based remote sensing image analysis strategy built on superpixels.
-The success of CSCP suggests that traditional object-based remote sensing processing paradigms can still play a positive role within deep learning frameworks.
-The visual results of the ablation study is shown in Appendix~\ref{APP_VRAS}.
+As shown in figure~\ref{FIG_ABLATION}, CSCP helps preserve stable segmentation boundaries by leveraging intrinsic geometric cues.

 \paragraph{Necessity of Simple Late Fusion Strategy.} An insightful phenomenon appears in the second row in Table~\ref{tab:ablation_results}.
 When adopting a simple late fusion strategy---i.e., directly summing the semantic scores of DINO and CLIP with fixed weights---the performance under the Ori setting drops from 49.75\% to 45.76\%.
 We attribute this to the fact that although DINO's raw attention maps contain rich structural cues, they also include substantial structural noise irrelevant to the target semantics.
 Without the semantic guidance provided by CAF and BCDR, directly merging DINO with CLIP can interfere with accurate semantic discrimination.
 This performance degradation further highlights the necessity of CAF and BCDR for early and deep cross-model interaction.